cseghbossian/artGenerator/README.md

 # artGenerator

 The objective of this project is to make some cool pictures while learning about recursive datatypes in Haskell.
-To do so, we devise a
+To do so, I devised a
-grammar for a certain class of expressions, design a Haskell datatype whose values correspond to such expressions, write code to evaluate the expressions, and then write a function that randomly generates such expressions and plots them.
+grammar for a class of expressions, designed a Haskell datatype whose values correspond to such expressions, wrote code to evaluate the expressions, and then created a function that randomly generates such expressions and plots them.
 Thus, producing random psychedelic art.